Alanphan11/Cisco-BTL2/README.md

 In this project, I have implemented almost the requirements, include:

 - Subnets for Main Site and 2 Auxiliary Sites
-- Firewall to avoid intruders from outside the network
+- Firewall to avoid intruders from outside the network (Integrate with NAT)
 - Load Balancing
 - DS - LAM
+-
 However, there are some other requirements that haven't been included in the file:

 - VPN Configuration